babaid/odes/README.md

-Once you choosed a solving algorithm, in our example explicit Euler, you have to instatiate a solver, pass the ode as an argument to it, and you can use the member function c++ solver(vector<double>&) to get the solution
+Once you choosed a solving algorithm, in our example explicit Euler, you have to instatiate a solver, pass the ode as an argument to it, and you can use the member function  solver(vector<double>&) to get the solution